trimstray/nginx-admins-handbook/doc/RULES.md

   > You should use one SSL config for sharing a single IP address between several HTTPS servers (e.g. protocols, ciphers, curves).
 It's to prevent mistakes and configuration mismatch.

   > Using a common TLS configuration (stored in one file and added using the include directive) for all `server` contexts prevents strange behaviors.
-I think, no better cure for a possible configuration clutter.
+I think no better cure for a possible configuration clutter.

   > Remember that regardless of SSL parameters you are able to use multiple SSL certificates on the same `listen` directive (IP address).
 Also some of the TLS parameters may be different.